Mady Sissoko: High school career

 As a freshman at Wasatch Academy, Sissoko spoke little English and had a limited knowledge of basketball and received limited playing time.
 After the season, he quickly improved his game with the Utah Mountain Stars Amateur Athletic Union program.
 Sissoko became a rotation player in his sophomore season and entered the starting lineup as a junior.
 In his junior season, he averaged 12.5 points and 8.9 rebounds per game.
 Before his senior year, Sissoko broke his right hand in an all-terrain vehicle accident during an official recruiting visit to Brigham Young University.
 The injury delayed the start of his senior season.
 As a senior, he averaged 12.2 points and 6.7 rebounds per game for one of the best high school teams in the country, helping the team to a 27–2 record.
 Sissoko's senior season was ended prematurely due to the coronavirus pandemic.
 He was named co-winner of the Heart Award for the Iverson Classic, which was not played because of the pandemic.

 Recruiting

 Sissoko was a consensus four-star recruit and one of the best centers in the 2020 class.
 He was ranked the No. 42 player and No. 8 center in his class by 247Sports.
 On 10 September 2019, he committed to play college basketball for Michigan State.
+Sissoko failed the English test given to arriving non-English speaking students, and had to take five six-week condensed ESL classes in order to enroll at MSU.

 College career

-Sissoko played a limited role as a freshman at Michigan State, averaging 1.1 points and 1.8 rebounds per game.